linnanwang/BLASX/README.md

 1. export LD_LIBRARY_PATH to the location of BLASX lib.
 </li>
 <li>
 2. you need to link cuBLAS when use BLASX.
-There is an example in the testing folder.
+There is an example of linkage in the testing folder.
 </li>
 </ul>
 Integrating BLASX with MATLAB is pretty easy,